holguinj/puppet-docs/source/classifier/0.2/installation.markdown

 # Classifier Installation and Setup

-## Overview
-Before you can get the Classifier up and running, you'll need to install Puppet 3.5.0 or greater and PostgreSQL 9.2 or greater.
+This guide covers installing and configuring the Classifier (including PostgreSQL) and configuring the puppet master to use it for classification.
+Before you start, you should have a Puppet 3.5.0 master up and running.
 Note that, like the Classifier itself, Puppet 3.5.0 is still pre-release software and is not yet recommended for use in production.

-The Classifier service doesn't need to be run on the same node as the puppet master, but it does need to run on a node that's managed by the puppet master and has the appropriate certificates present.
+The Classifier service doesn't need to be run on the same node as the puppet master, but it does need to run on a node that's managed by the puppet master, since it will need copies of puppet's certificate files.

 ## Install and Configure PostgreSQL
 We recommend installing PostgreSQL by using the [puppetlabs-postgresql module](https://forge.puppetlabs.com/puppetlabs/postgresql).
-If you already have a working PostgreSQL server that's managed by puppet, just add the parts that are missing to the relevant manifests.
-Otherwise, install the module with `sudo puppet module install puppetlabs-postgresql` and apply the following puppet code:
+If you already have a working PostgreSQL server that's managed by puppet, just incorporate the parts that are missing to the relevant manifests.
+Otherwise, install the module with `sudo puppet module install puppetlabs-postgresql` and apply the following puppet code to install the PostgreSQL server:

 {% highlight ruby %}
    class {'postgresql::globals':